 - Minimize student debt.

-Any job can be stressful.
-HVAC technicians service complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
-Sufficient experience and tools can help mitigate some of these concerns.
-Additionally, paid training and a stable workload help HVAC professionals fend off some of the most common reasons for work-related stress.
+Every job has sources of stress.
+HVAC technicians work on complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
+The proper experience and tools can help mitigate some of these concerns.
+What’s more, paid training and a consistent schedule help HVAC professionals fend off some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Moving heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Getting to specialized types of equipment can be tiring.
-HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Moving heavy objects and performing repetitive motions are both common during HVAC work.
+Reaching difficult-to-access equipment can be tiring.
+HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While no job is guaranteed to survive a recession, HVAC is especially reliable due to the essential nature of heating and cooling equipment.
-Repairs and installation will always be needed, which means professionals in HVAC can often find work across the country.
+While no job is guaranteed to survive a recession, HVAC is particularly resilient due to the sheer popularity of heating and cooling equipment.
+Repairs and installation will always be needed, which means apprentices and master technicians alike can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, technicians and installers will become even more important.
-The newest models of heating and cooling systems need less energy or generate it from renewable sources like solar and wind.
-Greener HVAC equipment will continue to expand, as will the need for competent HVAC professionals.
+As HVAC equipment becomes more complex, reliable expertise will become even more important.
+New forms of heating and cooling systems consume less energy or generate it from renewable sources like solar and wind.
+Sustainable HVAC equipment will continue to grow in popularity, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED as well as professional training.
-Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.
+To start a career as an HVAC technician, you’ll need a high school diploma or GED along with industry training.
+Other, more specific (and higher paying) HVAC careers require additional education or certifications.

-You can secure the needed certifications by enrolling in classes at a community college or trade school.
-How long it takes to become an HVAC technician varies from program to program, which is most often around six months to two years.
-An employer may also require NATE certification.
+Earn certifications by taking classes at a community college or trade school.
+The time it takes to become an HVAC technician may fluctuate depending on the specific program, which generally lasts between six months to two years.
+An HVAC company will sometimes also require NATE certification.
 Standing for North American Technician Excellence, this influential accreditation further develops your technical knowledge to help you better serve customers.

-While some elements of an HVAC career could be learned on your own, getting the necessary education means a combination of classroom programs with on-site training.
-At the same time, HVAC careers don’t require things like advanced math skills.
-While a little math is needed, the bulk of an HVAC professionals’ skill set relies on critical thinking, in order to properly identify problems and ensure quality installation.
+Even though basic concepts of an HVAC career could be learned on your own, professional development means blending classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While some math is involved, most of the HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.

 Another advantage of a career in HVAC is next to no student debt.

-According to Midwest Technical Institute, signing up for classes at a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 per year.
-By comparison, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, attending a technical or trade school usually costs about $15,000.
+A community college is usually around $5,000 every year.
+In comparison, the standard student debt for a bachelor’s degree is $25,921.

 A Day in the Life of an HVAC Technician

-A typical workday may vary on the work site as well as your specific skill set.
-If you work in repairs, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you will be more likely to keep to a set schedule during normal business hours.
+The daily schedule may vary on the work site as well as your specific skill set.
+If you are a repair technician, you may work early, late or be on call throughout the day.
+If you work in construction/home building or management, you may have more of a set schedule during normal business hours.

-Like we mentioned earlier, every now and then the job will have to be done in extreme weather as well as in dirty or cramped spaces.
-If you work in a customer-facing role, strong customer service skills are always a positive.
+As stated previously, every now and then the job will have to be done in severe weather as well as in dirty or cramped spaces.
+If you work in a customer-facing role, strong customer service skills are always welcome.

-With the constant growth in HVAC careers, your salary will reflect it.
+Since the HVAC industry is growing quickly, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Higher earners usually make around $56,600 and $68,000.
-However, total compensation can depend on where you live and its cost of living.
-Some HVAC techs working in management in a high-paying state could earn a salary as high as six figures.
+Having said that, your salary may be dependent on the area's average wages and its cost of living.
+Some HVAC techs working in management in a high-paying state could make upward of six figures.

 - HVAC manager, $72,515 average salary